Alveo/hcsvlab-docs/WebApp.md

 #### Sesame

-**Note:** running the Solr and Sesame playbooks on the same box currently results in two versions of Tomcat being installed (version 6 in `/usr/share/tomcat`; version 8 in `/opt/tomcat`).
-If you're planning on doing this, you will need to edit one instance's `conf/server.xml` after installation and de-conflict the three network ports it requires (8080, 8443 and 8010).
-Search for 'Connector port' and change them to 8081, 8444 and 8011 respectively (for example).
+**Note:** running the Solr and Sesame playbooks to the same target currently results in two versions of Tomcat being installed (version 6 in `/usr/share/tomcat` and version 8 in `/opt/tomcat`).
+If you're planning on doing this, you will need to edit one instance's `conf/server.xml` after installation and de-conflict its three critical network ports (by default 8005, 8080 8010).
+For example, change them to 8006, 8081 and 8011 respectively and restart Tomcat.
+If you're installing Solr and Sesame on different hosts, this is not required.

 Optional: set Apache Tomcat credentials in the `secrets.yml` file under the `alveo-sesame` Ansible role.